Arc'teryx Zeta AR Jacket

 Waterproofing: 3-layer Gore-Tex with C-Knit

-What we like: Excellent weather protection, versatility, durability, and comfort.
+What we like: Top-notch weather protection, versatility, durability, and comfort.

-Sitting atop Arc’teryx’s Zeta lineup is the Zeta AR (“all round”).
-Designed as a versatile and fully featured shell for trekking, the jacket performed extremely well throughout a thorough round of testing in Colorado’s San Juan Mountains where weather moves in quickly and often unexpectedly.
-To be sure, the Zeta isn’t the lightest or cheapest option available, but it’s a great pick for hikers who need top-notch protection from the elements.
+Sitting atop Arc’teryx’s Zeta lineup is the Zeta AR (“all round”), which is designed as a versatile and fully featured shell for trekking.
+Recently updated with a big increase in back length, more storage, and a roomier fit, we put the latest model to the test on a 16-day trek in Nepal’s Everest region and back home in the wet Pacific Northwest.
+The verdict: it’s certainly not the lightest or cheapest option available, but it’s an excellent pick for committed female hikers and backpackers that need top-notch protection from the elements (it’s no longer sold in a men’s version).
 Below we break down our experiences with the Zeta AR.
 To see how it stacks up to the competition, see our articles on the best rain jackets and best hardshells.

 Table of Contents

 - Fit, Sizing, and Comfort